 I was one of the founders of the International Society for Anthrozoology (ISAZ), and formerly acted as Science Chair for the International Association of Human-Animal Interactions Organisation (IAHAIO).
 I have been a member of the Council of the Association for the Study of Animal Behaviour (ASAB) and served as Secretary for its Accreditation Committee from 1999-2003: I am currently responsible for course validation for that Committee.

 I give lectures on the BSc in Animal Behaviour & Welfare (years 2 and 3), and on the HE Certificate in Companion Animal Welfare and Behavioural Rehabilitation.
 Formerly I was responsible for the third-year projects on the AB&W degree.
 I have supervised more than 20 PhD students to completion, many of whom have gone on to successful careers in animal welfare science.

-With Drs Rachel Casey and Sarah Brown, I recently completed the second edition of my textbook "The Behaviour of the Domestic Cat" (CAB International, 2012).
+With Drs Rachel Casey and Sarah Brown, I have revised my textbook "The Behaviour of the Domestic Cat" (2nd edition, CAB International, 2012).
 Sarah Brown and I have contributed a chapter to the third edition of "The Domestic Cat: the biology of its behaviour" (Cambridge University Press, 2013), and Dr Nicola Rooney and I have chapters in the forthcoming second edition of "The Domestic Dog" (Cambridge University Press, 2014) and "Domestic Dog Cognition & Behavior" (Springer, 2014).

 View complete publications list in the University of Bristol publications system